chrissimpkins/recurse/README.md

 $ recurse contains [OPTIONS] [REGEX] [START PATH]
 ```

-The default behavior of the contains sub-command is to list all valid UTF-8 text file paths with one or more strings that match a regular expression pattern `[REGEX]`.
+The default behavior of the contains sub-command is to list all valid text file paths with one or more UTF-8 encoded Unicode scalar values that match a regular expression pattern `[REGEX]`.
 Hidden paths are excluded by default and are defined as a directory or file path that begins with a period (e.g., `.hidden` directory or `.hidden.txt` file).
 All directories and file paths below a hidden directory are considered hidden.
 Directory traversal proceeds to the max directory depth below the user-specified start path `[START PATH]`.

 #### `contains` Options